KontorProtocol/Documentation/docs/examples/hello-world.md

 ## Rust Implementation
 In `contract/src/lib.rs`, the `contract!` sets the contract name and generates boilerplate code and types.
 The `HelloWorld` struct is automatically derived from it.
 The generated `Guest` trait is implemented with:
-- `init`: Empty, as no contract storage is needed.
+- `init`: Empty, as no contract storage is needed
-- `hello-world`: Returns a static string.
+- `hello-world`: Returns a static string

 ```rust
 use stdlib::*;